-Our guts may tell us otherwise, but long distance relationships can and do work, according to recent research in the Journal of Communication (Jiang & Hancock, 2013) discussed in the Huffington Post.
+Our experience with friends and family may tell us otherwise, but long-distance relationships can work, according to recent research in the Journal of Communication (Jiang & Hancock, 2013) discussed in the Huffington Post.

-Long distance couples in the study were highly trusting, and had greater feelings of connection with their overseas partners, despite the separation.
+Long-distance couples in the study were highly trusting and had greater feelings of staying connected on a regular basis with their overseas partners, despite the separation.

 “…our culture emphasizes being together physically, and frequent face-to-face contact for close relationships, but long-distance relationships clearly stand against all these values.
 People don’t have to be so pessimistic about long-distance romance.
 The long-distance couples try harder than geographically close couples in communicating affection and intimacy, and their efforts do pay back.”

 Critics of the study, however, remind us that separation from a beloved partner is not desirable, but the research shows that resilient couples do adjust their behavior to nurture their intimacy.